shubhamprshr27/NeglectedTailsVLM/README.md

 # NeglectedTailsVLM
-This repository houses the code for the paper - "The Neglected of Vision Language Moodels".
+This repository houses the code for the CVPR 2024 paper - "The Neglected of Vision Language Moodels".

 # Updates
 20/04/2024.
 Analysis code has been released.
 Documentation being updated along with release of data and captions.